Detailed SWMS for compliant fire door frame fixing, hardware installation, and passive fire sealing in Australian buildings

 This Safe Work Method Statement addresses the installation of fire-resistant doorsets, including steel or timber frames, door leaves, vision panels, sealing systems, and essential hardware that maintain required fire-resistance levels in fire-rated compartments.
 Fire door work spans demolition of non-compliant assemblies, preparation of masonry or lightweight walls, fitting pre-hung door units, installing smoke seals, coordinating electromagnetic hold-open devices, and conducting final compliance checks under the National Construction Code (NCC) and AS 1905.1.
 Installers must interface with passive fire specialists, electricians, building certifiers, and head contractors while managing hazards such as working at height within stairwells, manual handling of heavy leaves, exposure to silica dust during cutting and drilling, and hot work when modifying frames.
 Without a structured SWMS, crews risk damaging the fire integrity of the building, injuring workers or occupants, and failing mandatory handover inspections.
 This document outlines the safe systems of work, controls, and verification activities required to deliver compliant fire door installations across new builds, refurbishments, and maintenance programs in Australia.

-Unlimited drafts • Built-in WHS compliance • Works across every Australian state
+Unlimited drafts • Built on WHS frameworks • Works across every Australian state

 Overview